SPATIAL-Lab/InterLabCompare/README.md

 generated with and without (1) standardizing the reaction temperature used for sample acidification and (2) baking the samples and vials to remove moisture before analysis.

 ## Data
-The datasets consist of the δ13C and δ18O values of ten samples that were treated in a variety of different protocols at two labs (DPAA and SIRFER).
+The datasets consist of the δ<sup>13</sup>C and δ<sup>18</sup>O values of ten samples that were treated in a variety of different protocols at two labs (DPAA and SIRFER).
 The file `baseInterlabData` contains the stable isotope values (columns `d13C` and `d18O`) by sample and treatment.
 Reaction time has its own column, `rxn_time`.
 Other datasets in this repo include those created by the R code `01setup`.
-The dataset `UU_0424` was added midway through the experiments, and so R code `00newUUdata` lightly cleans and incorporates that data.

 __Data Contact__
 For questions about the code, data, or paper, contact Chris Stantis (stantis@siu.edu, [stantis](https://github.com/stantis) on GitHub).